Australian judge rules senator broke race law by telling rival legislator to return to Pakistan

 Hanson said she was “deeply disappointed” by the ruling and would appeal.

-The verdict demonstrated an “inappropriately broad application”of the section of the Racial Discrimination Act that she had breached, particularly in how that section impinged upon freedom of political expression, Hanson said in a statement.
+The verdict demonstrated an “inappropriately broad application” of the section of the Racial Discrimination Act that she was found to have breached, particularly in how that section impinged upon freedom of political expression, Hanson said in a statement.

 Hanson’s lawyers argued that that her post was exempt from the law because of constitutionally implied freedom of political communication.